Our Frequently Asked Questions

 Upon receiving a birth injury diagnosis, many parents are left wondering what their next step should be.
 If you suspect that the birth injury was caused by medical malpractice, it may be wise to hire an attorney.
 A good birth injury attorney can obtain the financial recovery necessary to pay for the numerous expenses associated...

-Typically, a birth injury case will take between eighteen months to two years from the time the lawsuit is filed until the case either reaches a settlement or goes to trial.
-This timeline varies depending on a number of factors, including the state and county where the lawsuit (or “claim”) is filed, the extent of...
+A typical birth injury case will take between eighteen months to two years to litigate.
+This timeline begins when the lawsuit is filed and lasts until the case either reaches a settlement or goes to trial.
+What can impact my case’s timeline?
+This timeline varies depending on a number of factors, including the state and...

 Yes, shoulder dystocia can cause hypoxic-ischemic encephalopathy (HIE), a permanent brain injury.
 HIE occurs when babies don’t get enough oxygen for too long during or around the time of labor and delivery.
 The chance of a severe brain injury increases the longer a baby goes without oxygen.
 Brain injuries like HIE can cause lifelong disability,...